 Cnr Scott Street & Clayton Road, Boya

 Boya Community Centre consists of a 300m2 room for hire which can be split into half by dividing doors to create two 150m2 hireable spaces.
 This is a fully accessible facility, complete with kitchen/servery.
-Please note the venue is not available to be hired for 18th and 21st birthday parties.
+Please note the venue is not available to be hired for high risk events.